Become a member

 What are the fees and how are they used?

-Associate membership fees are £175 and increase annually by the RPI.
+Membership fees are £175 and increase annually by the RPI.
 They are used to support the activities of the Society in its aim of advancing the art and practice of sculpture.

 What do I sign up to?